Cynthia M. Johnson, MA

 Bariatric surgery.
 EBSCO DynaMed website.
 Available at:

-Bariatric surgery Risks and Complications.
+Bariatric surgery: what to expect.
 West Penn Allegheny Healthy System website.
 Available at:

 Gastrointestinal surgery for severe obesity.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 http://win.niddk.nih.gov/publications/gastric.htm.
 Updated June 2011.
 Accessed December 2, 2014.

 Laparoscopic weight loss surgery.
 Cleveland Clinic website.
 Available at:

 Maciejewski ML, Livingston EH, Smith VA, et al. Survival among high-risk patients after bariatric surgery.